RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 If you have found an orphaned baby wild rabbit/s please reach out to a rehabber, we do not take in wildlife.
 Click here to see a list of rehabbers in Louisiana: https://www.wlf.louisiana.gov/page/permitted-wildlife-rehabilitators

-Please contact us via Facebook messenger with a picture of the rabbit, the address it was seen at, and what time you have seen it/usually see it.
-Emails we do our best to check daily but we tend to get a LOT, and voicemails are not checked as often.
+If you have questions, please contact us via Facebook messenger with a picture of the rabbit, the address it was seen at, and what time you have seen it/usually see it.
+Emails we do our best to check daily but we tend to get a LOT.
 You can also try texting but Facebook Messenger is probably the quickest way to reach us.
-From there we will try to see if we have any volunteers in the area that can help.
-Also let us know if you will be able to foster the rabbit or know someone who has agreed to foster the rabbit in the event it is caught or if it needs to go to animal control.
+Let us know if you will be able to foster the rabbit or know someone who has agreed to foster the rabbit in the event it is caught or if it needs to go to animal control.

 Rabbits can be kept in a bathroom in a pinch (just make sure you pick up any cleaning supplies they may have access too), or a dog kennel, or exercise pen.

 Food: Hay makes up over 80% of a rabbits diet.

 We recommend purchasing timothy hay from either a petstore or a grocery store like Walmart - the greener the hay is, the better.
 Oxbow is the brand we recommend but just as long as they have hay that’s the important part as that is supposed to make up 80% of their diet.

 • You will also need to purchase a good rabbit pellet.

 Avoid any rabbit pellets that contain seeds, colorful pieces, or nuts (those will potentially upset their digestive tract).
 We also recommend Oxbow for pellets as well, but Walmart or Target also typically has plain timothy or alfalfa pellets.

 • Should I feed veggies?